My 10 Rules for Renting a Car in Ireland

 1. Third Party Liability (TPL).

-Covers damage you cause to others (their car, their person, or that stone wall you hit).
+Covers damage you cause to others.
 This is mandatory and included in every Irish rental quote.

 2. Collision Damage Waiver (CDW).

 Covers the rental car itself.
-Without it, you’re on the hook for the whole car if it’s totaled.
-With it, you only owe the 'excess' (the deductible), which is usually a few thousand Euro.
-Note: Standard CDW almost never covers tyres, glass, or the underbody.
+Without CDW, you’re on the hook for the whole car if it’s totaled.
+With CDW, you only owe the 'excess' (the deductible), which is usually a few thousand Euro.
+Note: Standard CDW almost never covers tires, glass, or the underbody.

 3. Excess Protection / Super CDW.